You are here

 Mentors and Counselors: Cost is supported by HEMP as their expertise and time is invaluable

-Mentees must graduate from the 3-year program and pay all applicable fees before the remaining options are available.
+Mentees must graduate from the three-year program and pay all applicable fees before the remaining options are available.

-The formal program with a Mentor/Mentee facilitated relationship is 3 years.
-After 3 years, individuals may remain in the program as a Society of Fellows participant.
+The formal program with a Mentor/Mentee facilitated relationship is three years.
+After three years, individuals may remain in the program as a Society of Fellows participant.
 There is an annual fee for the Society of Fellows to defray the administrative and program costs.

 Types of questions asked vary by relationship and there are no right or wrong questions to ask.
 During the expectation setting phase of the relationship, ground rules should be set so that each individual in the relationship is comfortable sharing information.
-As a general rule of thumb, if you are not comfortable asking a question or sharing certain information, then don't share it with the reason why you are not comfortable at the current time providing the information.
+As a general rule of thumb, if you are not comfortable asking a question or sharing certain information, then don't share it.
+Let your Mentor know the reason why you are not comfortable providing the information at the current time.

-Your mentor's availability, the best times and methods of getting in touch are items to discuss in one of your first meetings.
-You and your mentor should share your communication styles and specifications to ensure you have the best communication possible and set expectations in that area of your relationship.
+Your Mentor's availability, along with the best times and methods of getting in touch, is an item to discuss in one of your first meetings.
+You and your Mentor should share your communication styles and specifications to ensure you have the best communication possible and set expectations in that area of your relationship.

-Always be open, honest and respectful with your mentor and the relationship and work you are doing together.
+Always be open, honest and respectful with your Mentor regarding the relationship and work you are doing together.

-The mentor's responsibility is to act as a coach and sounding board for the mentee and not be the sole source of knowledge for all of the mentee's issues.
-Mentors are also encouraged to attend events so that they can get to know others in the program and recognize the resources that they have available to call upon to work through a specific mentee issue.
+The Mentor's responsibility is to act as a coach and sounding board for the Mentee, but not to be the sole source of knowledge for all of the Mentee's issues.
+Mentors are also encouraged to attend events so that they can get to know others in the program and recognize the resources that are available to help with specific Mentee issues.

-You are not expected to always have the answer, but to be a guide and a resource for your mentee.
-If you don't know the answer or feel you aren't the best person to mentor your mentee through a particular issue, point your mentee in the right directions.
-Suggest that you and your mentee involve another HEMP mentor or resource that may specialize in the topic at hand.
-Or point your mentee in the direction of written resources in books, periodicals, the internet or possibly suggest he or she contact another business development organization.
-The HEMP staff is an excellent source for resource ideas.
+You are not expected to always have the answer but to be a guide and a resource for your Mentee.
+If you don't know the answer or feel you aren't the best person to mentor your Mentee through a particular issue, point your Mentee in the right direction.
+Suggest that you and your Mentee involve another HEMP Mentor or resource that may specialize in the topic at hand.
+You can direct your Mentee to books, periodicals, the internet or possibly another business development organization.
+The HEMP staff is an excellent source for resource ideas as well.

-Attending HEMP events is to your benefit and that of your mentee and the organization.
-Events provide a great opportunity for you to network with your mentee and other mentees and mentors in HEMP.
+Attending HEMP events is to your benefit and that of your Mentee and the organization.
+Events provide a great opportunity for you to network with your Mentee, other Mentees, and Mentors in HEMP.
 Event speakers, presentations and group discussions just may give you that next idea to boost your mentoring relationship, your business or even yourself.
-Mentor participation in events truly enhances the experience for all mentees in the program.
+Mentor participation in events truly enhances the experience for all Mentees in the program.

-If there is not a mentee match for you in the current classes, you have the option of remaining in the program as a HEMP Counselor.
-Your experience and expertise is invaluable for those specific and occasional questions that may come from one of the mentees when they need a resource outside of their own mentor relationship.
-As a HEMP Counselor, you are still an active participant in HEMP to the point that you wish to attend events and be available to mentees.
-You may be re-engaged as a mentor with the new incoming class or on the occasion that a mentee needs or requests a new mentor.
+If there is not a Mentee match for you in the current class, you have the option of remaining in the program as a HEMP Counselor.
+Your experience and expertise are invaluable for those specific and occasional questions that may come from one of the Mentees when they need a resource outside of their own Mentor.
+As a HEMP Counselor, you are still an active participant in HEMP to the point that you wish to attend events and be available to Mentees.
+You may be re-engaged as a Mentor with the new incoming class or on the occasion that a Mentee needs or requests a new Mentor.